coderefinery/modular-type-along/content/solution.md

 ## Our initial version

-We imagine that we assemble a working script/code from various internet research/ AI chat recommendations and arrive at:
+The initial version of our script for this exercise plots a series of temperatures and precipitations for **January** as well as the **mean temperature** averaged over the month.
+Suppose that we assemble a working script from various internet research/AI chat recommendations and arrive at:

 :::::{tabs}